Wake Forest vs. NC State NCAA Football Odds, Plays and Insights | November 13, 2021

 Wake Forest Stats and Trends

-- Wake Forest has played nine games, with five wins against the spread.
+- Wake Forest has five wins against the spread in nine games this season.

-- The Demon Deacons are 4-3 ATS when favored by 2 points or more this season.
+- The Demon Deacons have been favored by 2 points or more seven times this season and are 4-3 ATS in those games.

-- Wake Forest's games this year have hit the over four times in nine opportunities (44.4%).
+- Wake Forest's games this year have hit the over on four of nine set point totals (44.4%).

-- Wake Forest is 5-4 against the spread and 8-1 overall in games when it records more than 16.0 points.
+- When Wake Forest scores more than 16.0 points, it is 5-4 against the spread and 8-1 overall.

-- When Wake Forest totals more than 321.4 yards, the team is 5-4 against the spread and 8-1 overall.
+- When Wake Forest picks up more than 321.4 yards, the team is 5-4 against the spread and 8-1 overall.

-- The Demon Deacons have turned the ball over nine times this season, one fewer than the Wolf Pack have forced (10).
+- This year, the Demon Deacons have nine turnovers, one fewer than the Wolf Pack have takeaways (10).

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.